 This takes me back to my childhood and my frequent visits to the grandparent’s village, the colourful doors were such a feature of each house.

 The colourful wooden carved doors were the identity of that house.
 The doors are very technical!
-May be, before we get into the technical aspects of doors, it is important to understand the use and impact of doors.
+Maybe, before we get into the technical aspects of doors, it is important to understand the use and impact of doors.

 Heavy wooden carved doors were such a striking feature of some of India’s old palaces.
-The carving, the detailing on the door reminds you of that era’s wealth, might and craftsmanship.
+The carving, and the detailing on the door remind you of that era’s wealth, might and craftsmanship.
 Open chain latches were such a bold and striking feature of those days.
 That was a different time and different age, we moved much ahead.
 Beyond aesthetics, doors need to be utilitarian and coexist with the space.

 Understanding The Use Of Doors

 The doors have their own world.
-It is utilitarian most of the times that goes hand in hand with aesthetics and these days a lot of debate is happening over its use to save energy, that’s where it becomes so important.
+It is utilitarian most of the times and goes hand in hand with aesthetics and these days a lot of debate is happening over its use to save energy, that’s where it becomes so important.
 The use of doors is very critical.

 The major building types in India are office buildings, residential buildings hospitals, airports, hotels, educational institutes, individual houses, etc.